khanna-vijay/Container-tracing-Nodejs-application/Lab-010-Setting-up-Kubernetes-Cluster/README.md

 * **Capture Cluster Unique Name.
 This Name will be used to create a ssh key pair as well:**
 ```
-read -p "Enter a unique EKS cluster Name : " EKS_CLUSTER_NAME ; echo "EKS Cluster Name to be used is "EKS_CLUSTER_NAME
+read -p "Enter a unique EKS cluster Name : " EKS_CLUSTER_NAME ; echo "EKS Cluster Name to be used is "$EKS_CLUSTER_NAME
 ```

 ```